Fred Clarke (Australian footballer): Career

 Clarke came to Richmond as an 18-year-old in the 1951 VFL season, from Heidelberg.
 He was 19th man in the opening round, then was moved from his natural half-back flank position to full-back for the second round against South Melbourne, after an injury to Bob Wiggins.
 Described as a fast moving and robust player, Clarke appeared again in round three, then spent a brief period of time in the seconds.
 In July he learnt he would have to leave Richmond for military training, compulsory for 18-year-olds during the Korean War, which ended his season.

 He put together 14 appearances for Richmond in the 1952 season, 12 of them in succession, playing in a variety of positions including full-back.

 In the 1953 season, Clarke played four early games before suffering a thigh injury from which he was unable to recover well enough to make any more appearances.
 He was unlucky with injuries again in 1954, unable to get a game he was granted a clearance to Maryborough in late June.

 A member of five Heidelberg premiership teams, he is a back pocket in the club's Team of the Century.

 Personal life

-Fred had four brothers, Robert (Bob), Ronald, Colin and Ralph Gordon Clarke.
+Fred had four brothers, Robert (Bob), Ronald, Colin Thomas and Ralph Gordon Clarke.

 He eventually met Fay, his wife.
 Fred and Fay had four children, three sons and a daughter.

 His eldest son, Neil Clarke, played 135 games for Essendon and featured in two premiership sides.